shivanshuag/thesis-notes/virtio_balloon.md

 # Virtio Balloon Code Walkthrough

-All the code is in the file `drivers/virtio/virtio_balloon.c`
+In KVM, all the code for balloon driver is in the file `drivers/virtio/virtio_balloon.c`

 Line 485 - `virtballoon_probe` function is run when the module is loaded.
 Line 496 - It initializes a `virtio_balloon` structure.
 Look at its definition in the same file.